Associate Vs. Bachelor Degree in Accounting

 According to the U.S. Bureau of Labor Statistics (BLS), bookkeeping, accounting and auditing clerks earned a median salary of $36,430 in 2014.
 Employment opportunities in this field were expected to decrease 8% over the 2014-2024 decade.

 A bachelor's degree program in accounting includes at least 120 credits and takes students four years to complete.
 Students in this program take 60 credits or more of business and accounting-related coursework and 60 credits of general education classes and electives.
 Because Certified Public Accountant (CPA) licensure often requires 150 credits of completed coursework, some bachelor's programs include 30 or more additional credits.
 Core business and accounting courses address such topics as business law, financial accounting, managerial accounting, marketing, finance, management and fraud examination.

 After earning a bachelor's degree in accounting, students can seek entry-level employment with accounting departments in corporations or government agencies.
 Opportunities are also available to become a CPA, Certified Management Accountant or Certified Internal Auditor.
 These three credentials require the successful completion of examinations after meeting eligibility requirements.
 For example, prospective CPAs must complete an additional 30 hours of coursework beyond a bachelor's degree program before sitting for the four-part Uniform CPA Examination.

-The BLS reported that accountants and auditors could see a 13% employment increase between 2012 and 2022.
-In 2012, these professionals earned a median salary of $63,550.
+The BLS reported that accountants and auditors could see an 11% employment increase between 2014 and 2024.
+In 2014, these professionals earned a median salary of $65,940.